znxuz/mecarover/README.md

 This IP address will be the micro-ROS agent IP address, which the client on the MCU uses for establishing the connection with the agent

+# patch file for `ethernetif.c`

+`LWIP/Target/ethernetif.c` needs to be patched each time it is regenerated via CubeMX with the patch file `ethernetif.c.patch`, because the data cache, if enabled, needs to be flushed before every packet transmission in `low_level_output()`.